 Young Leaders Program

-The Young Leaders Program (YLP) is a 40-hour program targeting low-income high school and middle school students.
+The Young Leaders Program (YLP) is a 40-hour program targeting low-income high school students.
 CSL teaches low-income youth Five Critical Skill Areas that enable them to learn the leadership skills necessary to identify and pursue the careers of their choice and to find and sustain themselves in healthy, meaningful careers.
 View descriptions of these Five Critical Skill Areas.

 Read sample Class Descriptions of 10 YLP classes.